41y08h/fquery/README.md

 When a query is invalidated, two things will happen:

 - It marks it as stale and this overrides any `staleDuration` configuration passed to `useQuery`.
-- If the query is being used in a widget, it will be refetched, otherwise it will be refetched when it is used by a widget at a later point in time.
+- If the query is being used in a widget, it will be re-fetched, otherwise, it will be re-fetched when it is used by a widget at a later point in time.

 ### Manual updates

-You probably already know how the data is changed and don't want to refetch the whole data again.
+You probably already know how the data is changed and don't want to re-fetch the whole data again.
 You can set it manually using `setQueryData()` method on the `QueryClient`.
 It takes a query key and an updater function.
 If the query data doesn't exist already in the cache (that's why `previous` is nullable), it'll be created.

 ```dart
 final queryClient = useQueryClient();